Selected North Georgia Varmit Meals

 Bobcat crock pot stew by Mary Ellen Yoder:

 " In Georgia, bobcats are called by the Department Of Wildlife as both game and furbearin varmits.
 So huntin and trappin can go on durin reglar seasons.
 Now bobcat meat is white and mild.
 As long as it's a younger animal you shouldn't a had to tenderize it all.
-My smartalex hubsand told me once that it tastes like reglar pussy only gameyer.
+My smartalex hubsand told me once that it tastes and smells like reglar pussy only gameyer.
 The only real meaty parts are the back straps (tenderloyns) on each side of the backbone and offa the front shoulders and rear hams.

 Carefully remove all meat from bone and cut into bite sized pieces.
 Place in a smooth surfaced skillet with butter or bacon fat, salt, pepper and garlic or whatever you like to taste.
 Cook gently, turnin often until done.
 Throw in potatoes, onions, carrots, celery, okra and green peppers and some water and wurchester sauce.
 Slow cook it to well done (to avoid trickynosis) about 6 hours in the crock pot.
 The meat looks and shreds like pork when it's done.